First Book’s Network of Educators Reaches Half a Million Strong

-When these educators join the First Book Network – and more than 1,000 join each week! — they become part of the largest and fastest growing online community of formal and informal educators; educators who work at Title I schools, homeless shelters, early childhood centers, community programs, after school programs, libraries, soup kitchens, housing authorities and more.
+When these educators join the First Book Network – and more than 1,000 join each week – they become part of the largest and fastest growing online community of formal and informal educators; educators who work at Title I schools, homeless shelters, early childhood centers, community programs, after school programs, libraries, soup kitchens, housing authorities and more.

-Here’s why this is important: because the collective voice of educators in the First Book Network creates a powerful and unprecedented market force to remove barriers to educational equity.
+The collective voice of educators in the First Book Network creates a powerful and unprecedented market force to remove barriers to educational equity.

 One of the things that we recognized early on is that it’s impossible for one teacher or one program leader on their own to create the kind of systemic change needed to advance equal education.
-But when you aggregate the collective voice, needs and purchasing power of educators serving the millions of kids in need – now you can start to affect change.
+But when you aggregate the collective voice, needs, and purchasing power of educators serving the millions of kids in need – now you can start to affect change.
 Aggregating the collective voice is why unions and political parties and other large membership organizations are so effective.

 First Book’s design literally starts and ends with the First Book Network as the driving force for our primary models:

-- First Book Research & Insights (R&I) – Because there is a lack of practitioner-centered data and design, we established a research arm, called First Book Research & Insights (R&I).
+Because there is a lack of practitioner-centered data and design, we established a research arm, called First Book Research & Insights (R&I).
 Through qualitative and quantitative research, First Book R&I gathers input from the First Book Network regarding the issues facing the children they serve, and what educators need.
 Educators are highly responsive and engaged because they’ve seen First Book develop, create and refine its models and offerings based on their input.

-First Book’s Combined Models = An Unprecedented Ecosystem
+First Book’s Unprecedented Ecosystem

-The true power of First Book is how these models work together: educators in the First Book Network reveal unique needs and concerns through First Book Research & Insights, which drive development of expert-informed resources through the First Book Accelerator and enable First Book to create and curate the widest range of diverse and relevant new books and resources — all provided through the First Book Marketplace, a centralized distribution platform reaching educators serving our most vulnerable children across every setting imaginable.
+The true power of First Book is how these models work together: educators in the First Book Network reveal unique needs and concerns through First Book Research & Insights, which drive the development of expert-informed resources through the First Book Accelerator and enable First Book to create and curate the widest range of diverse and relevant new books and resources — all provided through the First Book Marketplace, a centralized distribution platform reaching educators serving our most vulnerable children across every setting imaginable.